 If you are feeling overwhelmed and panicky, focus on your breathing – slow your breathing with a calm, deep in-breath, followed by a long, relaxed out-breath.

-Get in touch to book a session with me to practise, develop and benefit from relaxation and breathing techniques during your pregnancy and for your labour and birth.
+To practise, develop your skills and benefit from relaxation and breathing techniques during your pregnancy, for your labour and birth and when your baby is here you can: